The bombings took place eight years to the day after U.S. troops were ordered to Saudi Arabia

 The deadliest terrorist attack in U.S. history

-takes place when 19 men hijack four fuel-loaded commercial airlines bound for west coast destinations.
+takes place when 19 men hijack four U.S. commercial airliners.
 The plot is orchestrated by al Qaeda leader Osama bin Laden.
-A total of 2,977 people are killed in New York, Washington, DC and outside of Shanksville, Pennsylvania.
+A total of 2,977 people are killed at the World Trade Center in New York; at the Pentagon in Washington, DC; and in Shanksville, Pennsylvania.

 October 18, 2001 - U.S. District Judge Leonard Sand formally sentences Mohamed al-'Owhali, Khalfan Khamis Mohamed, Mohamed Odeh and Wadih el Hage to life in prison without parole.

-March 3, 2003 - The U.S. opens a new, fortified embassy on the outskirts of Nairobi.
+March 3, 2003 - The United States opens a new, fortified embassy on the outskirts of Nairobi.

 May 3, 2004 - Mamdouh Mahmud Salim is sentenced to 32 years in prison for the 2000 attack on prison guard Louis Pepe.